athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Bul-Gae.md

     desc: "`pf2:1` Jaws +27 (agile)\n__Damage__  2d8 + 12 piercing plus knockdown"

   - name: "[[Stolen Fate/Mighty Bul-Gae/Lunar Burst|Lunar Burst]]"
-    desc: "`pf2:2` (cold,occult) The bul-gae releases a blast of otherworldly frost that deals 6d8 cold damage to each creature in a 10-foot emanation (DC 34 Reflex check save).
-On a critical failure, a creature also becomes [[Conditions/Slowed 1|Slowed 2]].
+    desc: "`pf2:2` (cold,occult) The bul-gae releases a blast of otherworldly frost that deals 6d8 cold damage to each creature in a @Template[emanation|distance:10] (DC 34 Reflex check save).
+On a critical failure, a creature also becomes [[Conditions/Slowed|Slowed 2]].
 After using this ability, the bul-gae's flames heat up and they can't use Lunar Burst again until after they have used Solar Flare."

   - name: "Thermal Mastery"
     desc: "  The bul-gae has total control over the powers of cold and fire.
 Each time it attacks with its jaws, it can choose to have the additional damage be either cold damage or fire damage."